 Upon my most recent visit in the spring of 2017, I saw no signs of honorific wreaths, flowers or candles indicating that this site is visited by locals or members of the community at any sort of frequency.
 The only people it seems who are regularly spending any appreciable time at this spomenik complex are mischievous kids, graffiti makers and vandals.
 Some small modest commemorative ceremonies have been held here in recent years on September 8th (Kočani Liberation Day) and September 9th (Macedonian Independence Day), but it is unclear whether these events have continued to occur (Photo 14).
 In 2015, a Pink Floyd cover band called "Pink Floyd Project Macedonia" (Пинк Флојд проект Македонија) attempted to publicly raise funds to work with the city to rehabilitate the site to use it as a venue to hold their concerts and events.
 Despite their efforts and enthusiasm, they were unable to raise the funds for the planned restoration work.

 However, in 2018, the Municipality of Kočani applied for a grant from the World Bank for 345,000 euros for which to rehabilitate the Freedom Monument complex.
-These rehabilitation efforts were initiated in part by renewed local interest in the monument, most notably manifested in the site hosting a well-attended 2018 theatrical performance of the show "Thessaloniki, City of Ghosts" (Photo 15), as well as the organization that same year of a youth event called the "Music Festival of Freedom".
+These rehabilitation efforts were initiated in part by renewed local interest in the monument, most notably manifested in the site hosting a well-attended 2018 theatrical performance of the show "Thessaloniki, City of Ghosts" (Photo 15) (video of this performance can be seen at THIS link), as well as the organization that same year of a youth event called the "Music Festival of Freedom".
 The Freedom Monument has lately become a place where local and regional politicians gather together with Kočani's young people to discuss community issues, as the town's mayor Nikolčo Ilijev did in Sept. of 2018.
 Meanwhile, in April of 2019, the then-presidential candidate for Macedonia with the SDSM party, Stevo Pendarovski, organized a campaign rally and political speech which was presented to an audience at the Kočani Freedom Monument (Photo 16).
 Pendarovski went on to win the presidency and is now the current leader of North Macedonia.

 Photo 16: Stevo Pendarovski giving a political speech at the Freedom Monument [source]